-I have been a teacher for 17 years: 12 at Central High School in Keller, TX, 4 at Richland High School, and 1 at North Richland Middle School.
-I currently teach AP Government, AP Economics, Dual Credit US History and occasionaly AP Comparative Government.
-I have also been a reader for the AP Government exam for six years.
+I have been a teacher for 19 years: 14 at Central High School in Keller, TX, 4 at Richland High School, and 1 at North Richland Middle School.
+I currently teach AP Government, AP Economics, Dual Credit US History and occasionally AP Comparative Government.
+I have also been a reader for the AP Government exam for ten years, a grader for IB Economics extended essays for 3 years, and I teach Personal Finance through the KISD Virtual Learning Program.
 I am married to a wonderful wife, Gail, and we have 2 children, Logan and Kate.

 I attended Drury College in Springfield, MO earning a Bachelors degree in History in 1994.
 In 2005, I earned my Masters in History at the University of Texas at Arlington.
 I also served in the Marine Corps Reserve, VMGR-234 as a C-130 aircraft mechanic and was activated in 2003 to fight the war on terror.